tensorpack/tensorpack/docs/tutorial/input-source.md

 The benefits of using TensorFlow ops are:
 * Faster read/preprocessing.

 	* Potentially true, but not necessarily.
-With Python code you can call a variety of other fast libraries (e.g. lmdb), which you have no access to in TF ops.
+With Python code you can call a variety of other fast libraries, which you have no access to in TF ops.
 For example, LMDB could be faster than TFRecords.
 	* Python may be just fast enough.